 The GA PDMP Account Registration Form page will appear.
 Complete this form.
-Make sure you type in your name exactly as it appears on the composite board website, otherwise your application will be flagged for further review.
-When you type in your pharmacist license number, be sure to include the 'DNO' in front of your license number.
-For those of you with two zeros in front of your license number, include both zeros.
+Make sure you type in your name exactly as it appears on the composite medical board website, including any and all zeroes, otherwise your application will be flagged for further review.